Kjaerandsen/SudokuWeb/README.md

 product Which can be described to potential users through the about page for example.

 ## Technology statement
-The project will use the following technologies:
+This project uses the following technologies:
 * Node.js
 * JavaScript
 * HTML